AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 This recommendations in this guide are additional to those normally employed for traditional statistical disclosure control and ordinary mitigation strategies.

 ## Categorisation

+Traditionally ML is classified depending on the type of learning as supervised, unsupervised or cluster analysis, semi-supervised, dimensionality reduction, reinforcement learning and deep learning.
+With the continuous appearance of new methods, such as the foundation models, the classification system is subject to change and discrepancies.
+Such categorisation do not take into account which type of model the method produce, which is key to determine the appropriate Disclosure Control (DC) measures.

+A categorisation system capturing the architecture of the models produced specifically designed for disclosure control will allow a static and clear classification system for such purpose.
+Mitigation strategies and guidelines for DC can then be defined for each of the cases.

 ```mermaid
 %%{